nx-lr/protea/readme.md

 ### Source code representation

 Protea source code is encoded in UTF-8 which is the same default encoding as other languages.

-Protea modules use the extension `.pro`.
+Protea modules use the extension `.pta`.
 The module name is the file name without the extension, and is implicitly wrapped in a `module` declaration.
 Modules can be imported to and exported from other modules.

+An interface file contain the extension `.pti` and is used to declare interfaces and types of a module with the same name.
+The interface file is implicitly imported by the module, and can be mixed, through type declarations and type aliases, with the module's source code, in a similar fashion to TypeScript.

-A script file contains the extension `.prs`.
+A script file contains the extension `.pti`.
 Including scripts would also run the script in the same scope as the script it is run from, similar to C header files.

 ## Lexical elements

 ### Comments

-Comments are the same as in JavaScript, though they are inserted to the compiler once they are finished.
+Comments are the same as in JavaScript, though they are inserted back into the output code if pretty-printing is enabled.
 Documentation comments are not ignored, but are gathered by the compiler to produce a documentation tree to allow devs to find docs, and with the help of extensions to do so even more easily.

+Every line in documentation comments do not need to start with an asterisk.
+The compiler will automatically add an asterisk to every line that does not start with one.
+This is to make it easier to find the documentation for a given element.

 ```dart
 // This is a single line comment.